 Choosing a lender isn't the first step in becoming a homeowner.
 In reality, the home buying process begins and ends with your finances.
 Without a reasonable FICO score, buying a house is more difficult and, you could end up renting for another couple of years in Seminole, Florida until your score improves.

-A FICO score is a review of your years of credit history based on an instrument developed by Fair Isaac and Company.
-The score ranges from 300 to 850, with most people normally having a score of 650.
-With the change in the economy, however, some people have seen their score lowered after unemployment, charged off credit card accounts, or credit card accounts closed by the lender due to inactivity.
-Some of the factors in reviewing your FICO score include:
+The Fair Isaac Company calculates your FICO score on the summary of your total credit history.
+The score ranges from 300 to 850, with most people traditionally having a score of 650.
+With the change in the economy, however, some people have seen their score drop by hundreds of points because of loss of employment, charged off credit card accounts, or credit card accounts terminated because the card didn't carry a high balance.
+Some of the factors in calculating your FICO score include:

 - Credit Inquiries — Do you have too many open accounts?

 - Types of Credit — Do you have a healthy mix of credit cards and loans?

 - Payment History — How many late payments have you made?

 - Credit to Debt Ratio — How much do you owe versus how much credit you have available?